 They look a bit like toys … Was HEUER designed for children?
 Maybe … A vintage advertisement in the comic book magazine “Le journal de Tintin” promotes the TrackMaster.
 “Do you have your LEONIDAS TrackMaster” to time your favorite driver” asks the ad as if the interlocutor was a 10 years old boy.
 By the way, the ad does not say “HEUER TrackMaster” but “LEONIDAS” TrackMaster.
 The TrackMaster 8041, 8042, 8047 are one of the few models (perhaps the only ones) signed LEONIDAS, after the company was bought by HEUER in 1964.

 The plastic cases (except for the black fiber case) have been widely used for the economical stopwatch lines: CAN-AM, clubmaster, super sport or roadmaster.
-At the end of the 70s, HEUER added the references 8032 and 8037 which are similar to the 8042 and 8047 but with a classic metal case.

 , see onthedash.com 1972 catalog (page 8)